On this page:

 The impacts of COVID-19 and a rapidly changing economy are affecting the way we work.
 While the strength of Australia’s VET system is internationally recognised, we need to ensure it continues to respond to the needs of employers, now and into the future.

-However, employers have indicated that the VET system is not currently working for them in the following ways:
+However, employers have indicated that the VET system is not currently working for them, with recent consultation showing:

 - 42 per cent of employers report recruitment difficulty, primarily because of applicants’ lack of skills, qualifications or experience